OpenDataServices/flatten-tool/docs/userguide.rst

 In the table example above, the table numbers are produced as strings in the JSON.
-The JSON Pointer specification doesn't provide any way of telling you what type the value being pointed to is, so we can't get the infomation from the column headings.
+The JSON Pointer specification doesn't provide any way of telling you what type the value being pointed to is, so we can't get the information from the column headings.

 There are two places we can get it from though: